Virtual-Coffee/VC-Community-Docs/lightning-talks/Feb-2021/speaker-info.md

 ## Topic Title: Graceful Solutions to Tricky Layouts w/ CSS Grid
 ## Bio:
-Dan is your friendly neighborhood co-organizer of Cleveland React.
-Front-end developer, maintainer at https://VirtualCoffee.io, and father to two ridiculous little boys.
+Dan Ott has been an independent front-end designer and developer for over 15 years.
+He is a maintainer at Virtual Coffee, co-founder/organizer of Cleveland React, and father to two ridiculous little boys.
 ## Social:
 Web: https://dtott.com Twitter: https://twitter.com/danieltott
 ## Talk Description: